 Rory Kennedy is one of America’s most prolific documentary filmmakers.
-An Academy Award nominated, Primetime Emmy Award winning Director/Producer, Kennedy’s work deals with some of the world’s most pressing issues—poverty, political corruption, domestic abuse, drug addition, human rights, and mental illness.
-Kennedy has made more than 30 highly acclaimed documentaries.
-Her films have appeared on HBO, PBS, Lifetime Television, A&E, Court TV, The Oxygen Network and TLC.
+An Academy Award-nominated, Primetime Emmy Award-winning director/producer, Kennedy’s work deals with some of the world’s most pressing issues—poverty, political corruption, domestic abuse, drug addiction, human rights and mental illness.
+Kennedy has made more than 40 highly acclaimed documentaries.
+Her films have appeared on HBO, PBS, National Geographic, Lifetime Television, A&E, Court TV, the Oxygen Network and TLC.

-Most recently, Kennedy completed Take Every Wave, a feature documentary about the life of legendary big wave surfer Laird Hamilton.
-The film will have its world premiere at the Sundance Film Festival in 2017.
+In 2017, Kennedy completed Take Every Wave: The Life of Laird Hamilton, a feature documentary about the life of legendary big wave surfer Laird Hamilton.
+The film had its world premiere at the Sundance Film Festival and was distributed theatrically through IFC.

 In 2011, Kennedy produced Killing in the Name, which earned an Academy Award nomination for Best Documentary Short.
 In 2009, she Executive Produced Street Fight, which earned an Academy Award nomination for Best Documentary Feature.
 In 2007, her film Ghosts of Abu Ghraib premiered at Sundance and went on to win a Primetime Emmy Award for Outstanding Nonfiction Special.

-Kennedy is a Governor of the Academy of Motion Pictures Arts and Sciences.
 A graduate of Brown University, she majored in Women’s Studies.
 Along with acclaimed documentary filmmaker Liz Garbus, she is co-founder of Moxie Firecracker Film in New York and Los Angeles.
+Kennedy is also a governor of the Academy of Motion Pictures Arts and Sciences.